 - a new rail crossing of the Hawkesbury River and Illawarra Escarpment

-- capacity enhancing track amplifications.
+- station improvements and capacity enhancing track amplifications.

 Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).